Introduction

 Histopathology

-The histologic findings are disease specific.
-However, in general, in hepatocellular causes of cholestasis, histology shows the presence of bile within hepatocytes and canaliculi spaces along with diffuse cholestatic injury pattern.
-While in the obstructive cholestatic pattern, histology shows bile plugging of interlobular bile ducts, portal expansion, and bile duct proliferation with mainly a centrilobular pattern of cholestatic injury.
-Retention of bilirubin (bilirubinostasis) can lead to stagnation of bile and bilirubin along cytoplasmic, canalicular, ductular or ductal regions, depending on the severity and duration of biliary obstruction.
-Cholate stasis corresponds to the peculiar changes in the periportal hepatocytes due to stagnation of bile acids and their detergent effects.
-There is hydropic swelling of hepatocytes with a clearing of their cytoplasm, and the concentration of the remaining cytoplasm in the perinuclear region with the formation of Mallory bodies and accumulation of copper-binding proteins (stained by orcein) in autophagic vacuoles [5].
-Acute complete obstruction of the extrahepatic bile ducts is manifested as portal edema and centrilobular bilirubinostasis in the early stage, followed by cholangitis (neutrophilic inflammation around the periportal ductules) and parenchymal bilirubinostasis which extends into the periportal areas.
-Chronic complete obstruction reveals all of the classic features of cholestasis, which eventually leads to secondary biliary cirrhosis.
-Chronic incomplete cholestasis, on the other hand, reveals the periportal and parenchymal features of cholestasis, depending on the duration of obstruction.
+Acute complete obstruction of the extrahepatic bile ducts is manifested as portal edema and centrilobular bilirubinostasis in the early stage, followed by cholangitis (ie, neutrophilic inflammation around the periportal ductules) and parenchymal bilirubinostasis which extends into the periportal areas.
+Chronic complete obstruction reveals all the classic features of cholestasis, which eventually leads to secondary biliary cirrhosis.
+On the other hand, chronic incomplete cholestasis reveals the periportal and parenchymal features of cholestasis, depending on the duration of obstruction.
 Bilirubinostasis, however, may remain absent for long periods in chronic incomplete obstruction.

 History and Physical

-• Presence of pain, specifically epigastric or right upper quadrant pain before the onset of jaundice might suggest choledocholithiasis or cholecystitis causing Mirrizi syndrome
+- Pain, especially in the epigastrium or right upper quadrant, before the onset of jaundice might suggest choledocholithiasis or cholecystitis, which causes Mirizzi syndrome.

-• The onset of jaundice after any hepatobiliary surgery might indicate, bile duct injury, bile duct leak.
-Jaundice is not always present in cholestasis
+- The onset of jaundice after any hepatobiliary surgery may indicate bile duct injury or bile duct leak; however, jaundice is not always present in cholestasis.

-• Any history of critical illness or shock that can cause cholestasis of sepsis
+- Any history of critical illness or shock may result in cholestasis of sepsis.

-• Insidious onset of jaundice with nausea, vomiting, and prodrome phase is suggestive of viral hepatitis.
-History of prior travel, sexual contact, blood transfusion, and major surgery as well as the history of intravenous (IV) drug use can support this diagnosis
+- The insidious onset of jaundice with nausea, vomiting, and prodrome phase is suggestive of viral hepatitis.
+A history of prior travel, sexual contact, blood transfusion, or intravenous drug use can support this diagnosis.

-• Family or personal history of any autoimmune disease can point toward PSC or PBC
+- A family history or personal history of any autoimmune disease can indicate PSC or PBC.

-Other clinical features observed in patients with chronic cholestasis:
+Other clinical features observed in patients with chronic cholestasis include:

-• Fat-soluble vitamins: Bile is necessary for absorption of ingested fat-soluble vitamins (A, D, E, and K).
-In chronic cholestasis, deficiency of these vitamins occurs leading to clinical features of their deficiency.
+- Fat-soluble vitamin deficiency symptoms: Bile is necessary to absorb ingested fat-soluble vitamins (A, D, E, and K).
+In chronic cholestasis, a deficiency of these vitamins may occur, leading to clinical features of their deficiency.

-• Xanthomas: Flat or slightly raised yellow skin deposits are usually present around the eyes but can be present in palmar creases and other parts of the body.
+- Xanthomas: Flat or slightly raised yellow skin (lipid-laden) deposits are usually present around the eyes but can be present in palmar creases and other body parts.

 Physical Examination

-Large, nodular liver suggests possible hepatic metastasis.
-Tender hepatomegaly can be seen in viral hepatitis, congestive heart failure, and alcoholic hepatitis.
-In choledocholithiasis and cholecystitis, right upper quadrant (RUQ) tenderness is appreciated.
-Palpable, enlarged, painless gallbladder can suggest pancreatic cancer.
-Splenomegaly can be seen due to massive hemolysis or portal HTN.
-Ascites can be observed in cirrhosis due to portal HTN.
+Additionally, in chronic cholestasis, skin findings include excoriations due to pruritus, melanin pigmentation, xanthomas of the eyelids, extensor surfaces, and palmar creases.
+The presence of spider angiomas might suggest chronic liver disease or cirrhosis.
+Abdominal examination may demonstrate a large, nodular liver suggestive of hepatic metastasis.
+Tender hepatomegaly may be seen in viral hepatitis, congestive heart failure, and alcohol-related hepatitis.
+In choledocholithiasis and cholecystitis, tenderness in the right upper quadrant may be appreciated.
+Splenomegaly can be seen due to massive hemolysis or portal hypertension.
+Ascites can be observed in cirrhosis due to portal hypertension.

 Evaluation